-The secondary prioritisation will be carried out by the Environmental Health and will allow for full consideration of all available information on each potentially contaminated site.
-The sites which appear to be the most likely to pose the greatest risk will be places at the top of the list and will be addressed first when undertaking detailed inspections.
+The secondary prioritisation is carried out by Environmental Health and will allow for full consideration of all available information on each potentially contaminated site.
+The sites which appear to be the most likely to pose the greatest risk will be placed at the top of the list and will be addressed first when undertaking detailed inspections.

-Environmental Health continue to review the district and assess new information e.g. allotments.
+Environmental Health continue to review the district and assess new information.